Concurrent Alcohol and DXM Abuse

 - Mood changes.

 - Impaired decision making.

 - Poor attention or memory.

 Effects of Concurrent Use

 Alone, these substances can lead to negative effects when abused.
-Together, the consequences are often increased in inconsistent ways depending on the usage and individual differences of the user.
+Together, the consequences are often increased in inconsistent ways, depending on the usage and individual characteristics of the user.
 Negative effects of alcohol combined with DXM include:

 - Nausea and prolonged vomiting.